 The code for these tags is specific to whether a cell is in a liver or a brain.
 More than that, they play a key role in helping creatures adapt to changing environments.
 For example, much of the variation observed in beak shapes between the different species of finches that Darwin observed is now known to be caused by epigenetics.

 Specialized sensors, pathways, and control mechanisms in cells are designed to respond to changes in the environment (light, temperature, chemicals), and they epigenetically modify the genome to allow the creature to adapt.
-And many of these adaptive epigenetic changes can be passed along to offspring so it, too, can be better adapted from birth.
+And many of these adaptive epigenetic changes can be passed along to offspring so that it, too, can be better adapted from birth.

 Orchestrated Cell Division